meteorwebcomponents/router/README.md

 })
 ```

-`this.mwcRoute` contains route (name of the current route), params and queryparams which are reactive.
+`this.mwcRoute` contains name (name of the current route), params and queryparams which are reactive.
 Use it as
 `{{mwcRouter.queryParams.paramName}}`

 ### With FlowRouter and `mwc:layout`